 - A. New employees shall serve a probationary period of six (6) months.
 Prior to the expiration of the probationary period of six (6) months, the City's right to discharge shall remain uncontestable by the Union.
 If during the probationary period, an employee is off from work more than one (1) month for any reason, with or without pay, the probationary period shall be extended in time equivalent to the duration of the absence.
-During the employee's probationary period and up to the first year, the employee must obtain a State of Maine Commercial Driver's License (CDL) and/or a State of Maine Inspection if required for their position, otherwise failure to obtain such licenses shall be just cause for termination. - B. Employees, who are promoted, shall have fifteen (15) workdays to return to their former classification.
+During the employee's probationary period and up to the first year, the employee must obtain a State of Maine Commercial Driver's License (CDL), and/or a State of Maine Inspection if required for their position, otherwise failure to obtain such licenses shall be just cause for termination. - B. Employees, who are promoted, shall have fifteen (15) workdays to return to their former classification.
 The City shall have sixty (60) workdays to make their determination if the employee is qualified to perform the new job assignment(s).
 The employee will be returned to their former classification without loss of seniority if they are unable to perform the job.

-ARTICLE 13 - HOLIDAYS
+ARTICLE 13 - HOLIDAYS AND PERSONAL DAYS

-A. The following days shall be recognized and observed as paid holidays: New Year's Day Martin Luther King Day President's Day Labor Day Independence DayDay after ThanksgivingColumbus Day1/2 day Christmas EveVeteran's DayChristmas DayThanksgiving Day1/2 day New Year's Eve
+- A. The following days shall be recognized and observed as paid holidays:

+- New Year's Day

+- Martin Luther King Day

+- President's Day

+- Patriot's Day

+- Memorial Day

+- Juneteenth Day

+- Independence Day

+- Labor Day

+- Columbus/Indigenous People's Day

+- Veteran's Day

+- Thanksgiving Day

+- Day after Thanksgiving

+- 1⁄2 day Christmas Eve

+- Christmas Day

+- 1⁄2 day New Year's Eve

 - B. Employees shall receive pay for each of the holidays listed above on which they perform no work.
 The amount of pay received will equal the number of hours the employee is regularly scheduled to work that day.
-The celebration day for each holiday shall be as provided by the State of Maine Law. - C. New or rehired employees must complete their first thirty (30) days of probation to be entitled to receive holiday pay. - D. In order to be eligible for holiday pay, employees must work their last regularly scheduled work day immediately preceding and their first regularly scheduled work day immediately following the holiday, unless they are excused in writing by the Director or their designee.
-Excuses shall be granted for the failure to work either the day before and/or the day after a holiday because of approved leave.
+The observance day for each holiday shall be as provided by the State of Maine Law.

+- C. In order to be eligible for holiday pay, employees must work their last regularly scheduled workday immediately preceding and their first regularly scheduled workday immediately following the holiday, unless they are excused in writing by the Director or their designee.
+Excuses shall be granted for the failure to work either the day before and/ or the day after a holiday because of approved leave.
 The City may at its discretion require a doctor's certificate for verification of illness.
-Employees who are not excused as provided above shall be considered ineligible. - E. If an employee worked on any of the holidays listed, they shall be paid holiday, plus time and one half (1 1/2) for hours worked.
+Employees who are not excused as provided above shall be considered ineligible.

+- D. If an employee worked on any of the holidays listed, they shall be paid holiday, plus time and one half (1 1⁄2) for hours worked.
 For Thanksgiving, Christmas, New Years, and Fourth of July, the employee shall be paid holiday, plus double time for hours worked.

+- E. Personal Leave Days: Employees may use up to two (2) of their accrued sick days as personal leave days per calendar year.
+Personal leave day requests shall be grated or denied following the same process as Article 14.
+B. 4. and must be used in full-day increments.
+These converted days do not have a cash value and cannot be banked from year to year.

-ARTICLE 14 - VACATIONS
+ARTICLE 14- VACATIONS